 Well, although my photo-taking abilities seem not to have improved with the New Year, hopefully my cooking skills have.
 On Sunday, I proceeded to actually cook (this is a rare thing, indeed).
 I made a French Onion Tart.
 I made the crust from scratch, and it has onions and bacon in it (as well as the egg filling).
 I used my tart pan for the first time, and my pie weights!
 It was yummy.
 Eric made lovely steaks to go with it.
 Also, while I was making the tart, I was also making a King Cake in honor of Twelfth Night (which was on Saturday).
 The King Cake required me using yeast and letting dough rise – which is another new one for me.
 It has a cream cheese filling, and the dough itself (which is actually bread-like rather than cake-like) has nutmeg and lemon zest in it.
 The icing which was drizzled over it, was made of lemon juice, powdered sugar and a little bit of milk.
 It turned out well too…I am so impressed with myself!

 I have been wanting to really take more time in my life to incorporate and acknowledge the changing of the seasons.
 My sheep blankets (strangely enough), were a start to this.
 They allowed me to pay attention to each changing of the month, and I have changed the look of my mantel (where my sheep sits) with each month.
 I tend to spend a lot of my time indoors, and in the past I haven’t been really present with what Nature is doing outdoors.
 Turkey Feathers is one blog where I just am in awe of how she incorporates the seasons into her daily life and her crafting.
 I want a life like that – where I am aware and incorporating the seasons into my life and cooking or crafting accordingly.
 In the nine months I’ve been married, I’ve been taking a big look at my traditions for the holidays, and looking at Eric’s as well.
-I stumbled across this website, that deals directly with my idea of getting in touch with the change of seasons, and holiday traditions (new and old).
+I stumbled across this website called School of the Seasons, that deals directly with my idea of getting in touch with the change of seasons, and holiday traditions (new and old).
 This is what inspired me to make the King Cake in honor of Twelfth Night.

 So, on with the stitching…